LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey: Limitations

 \section{Limitations}

 Although we strive to include a wide range of representative works (e.g., ACL, EMNLP, NAACL, EACL, COLM, NeurIPS, ICLR, ICML, etc.), some relevant research may not be included, especially recent preprints or interdisciplinary research in fields such as cognitive science.
-At the same time, although this review briefly discusses safety issues, it does not fully explore broader ethical and social impacts, including the allocation of responsibilities, long-term coexistence of humans and machines, and the consistency of values.
-These issues deserve further investigation in future work.